jimbobbennett/NeopixelHolidayLights/steps/set-up-neopixels.md

 1. Add the following code to this file:

-    ```sh
+    ```python
     import board
     import neopixel

-    # Define the NeoPixel strip setting the pin the control wire is connected to, the brightness
+    # Define the NeoPixel strip setting:
+    # The pin the control wire is connected to (18 in this code)
+    # The length of the strip (150 LEDs in this code)
+    # The brightness (0.2 on a scale of 0-1)
-    # and if the colors are written as soon as the values are updated, or if they need to be
+    # If the colors are written as soon as the values are updated, or if they need to be
     # updated all at once as soon as the values are set
     pixels = neopixel.NeoPixel(board.D18, 150, brightness=0.2, auto_write=False)